 Prescriptive Analytics and B2B Pricing Science

 The goal of B2B pricing science is to optimize pricing strategies by using prescriptive analytics to model and modify historical behavior.
 Although pricing science does not solely predict historical pricing behavior, predictive analytics is the foundation of this process.
-The first step in creating a pricing strategy, developing a robust and reliable prediction model, is crucially important because failing to understand historical behavior and failing to capture market dynamics leads to irrelevant price recommendations.
+The first step in creating a pricing strategy, developing a robust and reliable prediction model, is crucially important because failing to understand historical behavior and failing to capture market dynamics leads to irrelevant price recommendations and missed profit.

-Fewer Assumptions = A Smarter B2B Pricing Solution
+Fewer Assumptions = A Smarter B2B Pricing Strategy

 For example, we may develop an outlier detection algorithm based on the assumption that the distribution of the discount level for a specific SKU is a normal distribution.
 This assumption might be true for a business overall, as shown in Fig. 3.
 The distribution of discount levels for one specific SKU nationwide is pretty much a normal distribution centered around 40%.
 Therefore, the model may flag any transaction with a discount below 15% or above 75% as overpriced or underpriced, respectively.